 The variations are endless.
 Add ginger root, star anise, black pepper, cloves, cinnamon, and any other herbs or spices that you think might blend well with the tart, astringent cranberries.

 You can also play with the sugar syrup to change the end flavor of the cordial – white sugar makes a very neutral, highly sweet simple syrup, while brown sugar adds a depth of flavor from the molasses.
-Honey simple syrup is more cloying and rich, but gives a great buffer to the tart berries.
+A honey simple syrup is more cloying and rich but gives a great buffer to the tart berries.
 It is worth it to make this a few times, and try experimenting!
 Here are a few recipes for simple syrups to get you started.

 - 3 cups Cranberries (or 1 12oz bag of cranberries)

 - 1 piece Dried Orange Peel (I dry them myself year-round for teas and recipes!)

-- 1 pint Vodka (or Brandy, but you won’t get the lovely red color from the cranberries)
+- 1 pint of Vodka (or Brandy, but you won’t get the lovely red color from the cranberries)

 Add the cinnamon stick, anise, orange, and other spices into the jar.
 Cover it over with your booze of choice.

 Put a cap on the jar and label it with the date and ingredients.
 Stash the jar in a cabinet and wait for at least a week to let the flavors meld.
 I prefer leaving mine for a month or more!

 Strain the vodka from the jar through a muslin bag or cheesecloth, and don’t forget to mash the cranberries so you don’t miss a drop!